CedricLeon/Survey_RS-ML-FPGA/Methodological_decisions.md

 # Methodological decisions
-*This file was used to track all decisions we made during the literature analysis and reporting.
-It is somehow redundant with the Methodology section of the paper, but is also more exhaustive.*
+*This file was used to track all decisions made during the literature analysis and reporting.
+It is more exhaustive than the Methodology section of the paper.*

 ## Data Selection
 ***